qdrant/landing_page/qdrant-landing/content/solutions/recommendation-engine.md

 ---

 User behavior can be represented as a semantic vector is similar way as text or images.
-This vector can represent the user's preferences, behavior patterns, or interest in the product.
+This vector can represent user preferences, behavior patterns, or interest in the product.

-With Qdrant, user vectors can be updated in real-time, no need to deploy a MapReduce cluster.\
+With Qdrant, user vectors can be updated in real-time, no need to deploy a MapReduce cluster.
-Besides, Qdrant will allow you to place arbitrary restrictions on recommendations.
-What if the user signed up 3 days ago and premium offers are in effect for him?
-Qdrant will be able to handle this and such conditions.
+Understand user behavior in real time.